canonical/grafana-agent-k8s-operator/README.md

-# Grafana agent operator for K8s
+# Grafana agent operator for Kubernetes

 ## Description
 [Grafana Agent](https://github.com/grafana/agent) is a telemetry collector for sending metrics, logs, and trace data to the opinionated Grafana observability stack.